About this Collection

 Interviewed by Mark Tallman

-Andy Tompkins has had a leading role in education in Kansas that started in 1970 when he was hired to teach English in Hugoton.
+Dr. Andy Tompkins has had a leading role in education in Kansas that started in 1970 when he was hired to teach English in Hugoton.
 That job quickly became Principal and then Superintendent of 3 different districts until he was tapped in 1996 as Commissioner of Education.
 The interviewer, Mark Tallman skillfully leads Tompkins through the changes that have taken place in public education in Kansas over the years.
 His interview touches on special education, "A Nation at Risk", the movement to improve education, standards and the 1992 School Finance Reform Act.
-Tompkins is able to explain Show Morewhy things changed and with what result; Tallman has also been active in education with the Kansas Association of School Boards and the two, together lay out the changing educational landscape from 1970 - 2020 including what was happening in higher education.
+Tompkins is able to Show Moreexplain why things changed and with what result; Tallman has also been active in education with the Kansas Association of School Boards and the two, together lay out the changing educational landscape from 1970 - 2020 including what was happening in higher education.
 After leaving the commissioner's office, Tompkins began teaching at the college level, then became Dean of the College of Education in Pittsburg, and later, President and CEO of the Kansas Board of Regents and interim President of both Wichita State and Fort Hays Universities.
 The portrait of Andy Tompkins that emerges from this interview is one of skilled leadership, a trusted leader committed to improving education for all.
 Show Less

 Interview of Jack Wempe, January 23, 2025